Whitsundays snorkeling

 What to expect on your glass-bottom boat Whitsundays adventure

-People observing marine life through glass floor on Airlie Beach Glass Bottom Boat tour.
+People boarding a boat for Airlie Beach Glass Bottom Boat tour.

-People observing marine life through glass floor on Airlie Beach Glass Bottom Boat tour.
+Child viewing coral through glass floor on Airlie Beach Glass Bottom Boat tour.

 1/5